Are you someone who didn’t go to college, but you still want to make six figures in a career?

 4. Trade Industry

 Electricians, HVAC techs, plumbers, master welders, linemen, and a plethora of other trade professionals can eclipse the six-figure mark annually, and often faster than those who have their college degree.

 With the trade profession being in such high demand, some trades pay over $35 an hour.
 Throw in overtime because of project timelines, and at $50+ per hour, trade workers can quickly start approaching the six-figure mark annually… and fast!

 If you like working with your hands or don’t think college is the best route for you, consider an in high-demand trade.

 5. Start a Blog

-Ok, brace yourself for this… but there are bloggers who make $100,000 blogging not in a year, but sometimes in a single month.
+As a full-time teacher, blogging was my first teaching side hustle because of the flexibility.
+Now brace yourself for this… there are bloggers who make $100,000 blogging not in a year, but sometimes in a single month.

 Now, that being said, that doesn’t go for every blogger.
 However, there are plenty of examples of moms who blog full time and raise their kids and bring in a six-figure salary.
-Just eclipsing the 30,000 views per month mark can land advertisement deals that bring in an extra $1,000 per month.
+Just eclipsing the 30,000 views per month mark can land advertisement and sponsorship deals that bring in an extra $1,000 per month.

 So while blogging is not a “Career” in the sense of traditional thinking, there is the potential to bring in six figures as a blogger.
-Really a blog is code for owning an online business using content, social media and blogging to market goods and services.
+Really, blogging just means you own an online business that utilizes content, social media, and communication to market goods and services.

 For example, most media companies of the digital age started as a blog (Huffington Post, Nerd Wallet, etc).
 You can literally start a blog in a matter of minutes while sitting on your couch for less than $4 a month.